Consensys/doc.goquorum/docs/HowTo/Configure/ConfigurePTM.md

 ## Using a connection configuration file

-You can set the `PRIVATE_CONFIG` environment variable to a TOML configuration file that specifies the private transaction manager connection.
+You can set the `PRIVATE_CONFIG` environment variable to the path to a TOML configuration file that specifies the private transaction manager connection.
 Using a configuration file allows you to specify more options for the connection to the transaction manager.

 ```bash